Often, you can resolve matters without legal action by talking to your Local DES Office.

 Download the Fair Hearing Request Form FA-100 or request a form at your local office.

 Give the local DES office your completed Fair Hearing Request form, or a written statement in person, by mail, or by fax.
 Find your Local Office at the DES Office Locator.

-You must request a Fair hearing within:
+You must request an Appeal within:

 - 30 days from the date on the decision notice for: AHCCCS Health Insurance (Medical Assistance), Cash Assistance, Two-Parent Employment Program and Tuberculosis Control

 - 90 days from the date on the decision notice for Nutrition Assistance

 How can you keep getting benefits while you wait for an Appeal?

 You may keep getting benefits if you ask for an Appeal within 10 days from the date on the decision notice.
 For Cash Assistance you may keep getting benefits if you ask for an Appeal any time prior to the effective date of the adverse action on your case.
 But, you cannot keep getting benefits while you wait for an Appeal if:

 - Your benefits were stopped because the approval period ended.